 Frequently Asked Questions

-No. Pizza al taglio is often rectangular, but Roman pizza also includes round styles like La Tonda Romana and Scrocchiarella.
+No. Pizza al taglio — Roman pizza sold by the slice from a tray — is often rectangular, but Roman pizza also includes round styles.
+La Tonda Romana and Scrocchiarella are both round-format Roman pizzas.